 Instructions

 - Stir to combine the vegetables, lime juice, salt, and cilantro.
-Serve immediately!
+Serve immediately and enjoy!

 Notes